cdap-guides/cdap-flume-guide/README.rst

 Let’s Build It!
 ---------------
 The following sections will guide you through configuring and running Flume , and  implementing an application from scratch.
-If you want to deploy and run application right away, you can clone sources from this github repository In this case feel free to skip following two sections and jump to Build and Run Application section
+If you want to deploy and run application right away, you can clone sources from this github repository.
+In this case feel free to skip following two sections and jump to Build and Run Application section.

 Application Design
 ------------------